domivillacis/MechaCar_Statistical_Analysis/README.md

 <img width="434" alt="Screenshot 2023-01-14 at 16 52 12" src="https://user-images.githubusercontent.com/112814924/212498730-11dfd277-7b30-4980-8f4c-509b7eb6ce51.png">

+Three idividual t-tests were also performed per lot:

 Lot 1: there is not enough evidence to reject the null hypothesis